helloblock/helloblock-app/tutorials/wallet-1.md

 ### Amount/Fees
 <br>

-A common gotcha is that may only spend the entire unspent previous transaction output.
+A common gotcha is that you may only spend the entire unspent previous transaction output.

-For example, if the unspent was 10 BTC, you can't simply send a portion of it such as 3 BTC.
-To spent 3 BTC, you must create 2 outputs
+For example, if the unspent was 10 BTC, you can't simply send 3 BTC.
+To spend 3 BTC, you must create 2 outputs

  1. 3 BTC to recipient
- 2. 7 BTC back to yourself
+ 2. 7 BTC back to yourself, just like change

 To prevent Blockchain spam and DDOS attacks, every Bitcoin transaction must contain a fee.
 If it does not contain a fee, it is not likely to be accepted into the Blockchain by miners.
-The average fee is 10000 satoshis, or 0.0001 BTC, per 1000 bytes.
+The current fee is 10000 satoshis, or 0.0001 BTC, per 1000 bytes.
 Our transaction here is only 257 bytes.
-If we chooose to add more inputs/outputs, this will increase and we may need to increase the fee.
+The size will increase if we add more inputs/outputs.

-The fee is calculated as the "Total input value" - "Total output value" of a transaction.
+The fee is calculated as the "Total Input value" - "Total Output value" of a transaction.

-For example, let's assume the Total Input Value is 10 BTC.
-If you create 2 outputs such that
+For example, let's assume the Total Input Value, all the unspents we're going to use, is 10 BTC.
+To pay the 0.0001 BTC in fees, your outputs should be:

-1. 3 BTC is sent to the recipient
+1. 3 BTC to the recipient
-2. 6.999 BTC is sent back to yourself
+2. 6.999 BTC back to yourself

-0.0001 BTC will be regarded as the fee.

 If you forget to send Bitcoins back to yourself, the 'missing' 7 BTC will go to Bitcoin miners as a fee.